-New or second-hand?
+New or used?

-Less than 10,000 new pianos are sold in the UK annually and over 100,000 pianos change hands each year (2013).
-Only a small percentage of new pianos are well made – especially when looking at the cheaper ranges.
-Many upright pianos from the Far East which sell for under £3000 are in our opinion of really unacceptable quality, having a brash or uneven tone, action problems after a few years of use.
+Less than 10,000 new pianos are sold in the UK annually and well over 100,000 pianos change hands each year (2013).
+Only a small percentage of new pianos are made to a good standard – especially when looking at the lower ranges.
+Many upright pianos from the Far East which generally retail for under £3000, are in our opinion of really unacceptable quality.
+Having a brash or uneven tone, unstable tuning, a gradual development of problems in the action after just a few years of use.

-Unlike your car, computer or digital piano, a quality real piano will be as good (and possibly better, as most new hammers take time to settle) in 10 years time as it is today, based on normal 1 hour’s use per day.
+Unlike your car, computer or digital piano, a real quality piano will be as good (and possibly better, as most new hammers take time to settle) in 10 years time as it is today, based on normal 1 hour’s use per day.
 After 20 years it will need light adjustment and toning of the hammers by a qualified tuner.
 In 50 years it will probably need two or three days’ reconditioning and possibly new hammers and bass strings.
 During all this time it is highly unlikely to go wrong at all.
 Older pianos sometimes carried lifetime guarantees!
 There are over 3 million pianos in the UK.
 Therefore the number of used pianos sold in the UK far outweighs the number of new pianos sold, which is around 10,000 per year.

+In the early 1900s, when most households had a piano, the industry was much larger, competition was fierce, and the quality of good pianos for sale was extremely high.
 It follows that a good reconditioned piano from a top maker in the early 1900s is likely to be much better than a cheap new one.
 Also, the ‘modern’ piano dating from about 1960 to 1980 was generally better made than an equivalent new piano made today, as more skilled technicians were in the piano manufacturing trade in those days.

-The Make is the Key
+The make is the key